dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 <div class="warning">
 <h3>Warning</h3>
-<p>This is just to see if you get the same result.
-For greater response time you should be using a local copy of these files rather importing from an URL.</p>
+<p>This method is not recomended.
+I'm using this as an example.
+For greater response time you should be using a local copy of these files rather importing from an URL.
+Remember, importing more files lead to a slow loading website</p>
 </div>